zman-ms/cosmos-sdk-go-demo/README.md

 # cosmos-sdk-go-demo
-Sample codes of using Cosmos DB SDK in Go
+Sample codes of using Cosmos DB SDK in Go.
+Currently, this is just a demonstration of ETag handling.

 Prerequisite:
 1. Set up a cosmos DB account beforehand.
 This can be done through Azure Portal, Azure Client or even the SDK used by this demo.